hmrc/fraud-prevention/README.md

 We made available a Scala object called `AntiFraudHeadersValidator` and a Play `ActionFilter` called `AntiFraudHeadersValidatorActionFilter`.
 Your API controllers can use either of these two approaches.

-If you use `AntiFraudHeadersValidator`, you first need to have the header validators.
+If you use `AntiFraudHeadersValidator`, you first need the header validators.
-For example, assuming that you want to validate the _Gov-Client-Public-Port_ header only, this is the code you need:
+As example, assuming that you want to validate the _Gov-Client-Public-Port_ header only, this is the code you need:
 ``` scala
 import uk.gov.hmrc.fraudprevention.headervalidators.impl.GovClientPublicPortHeaderValidator

 val headerValidators = List(GovClientPublicPortHeaderValidator)
 ```

-You can also initialise the headers from the header names:
+You can also initialise the validators from the header names:
 ``` scala
 import uk.gov.hmrc.fraudprevention.AntiFraudHeadersValidator